-In this paper, we have proposed two general 0-1 random fuzzy programming problems considering both random and fuzzy conditions based on the degree of necessity.
-Since our proposed models have been nonlinear 0-1 programming problems by introducing chance constraints and performing the transformation into the deterministic equivalent problems, we have constructed the efficient strict solution method by dealing with some 0-1 relaxation problems.
+In this paper, we have proposed a general 0-1 random fuzzy programming problem considering both random and fuzzy conditions based on the degree of necessity.
+Since our proposed model has been a nonlinear 0-1 programming problem by introducing the chance constraint and doing the transformation into the deterministic equivalent problems, we have constructed the efficient strict solution method by dealing with some 0-1 relaxation problems.
 Consequently, we have found that the number of using branch-bound method in our proposed method is much less than that in previous parametric solution methods.